Donate

 If you’re worried you may have an eating disorder, telling someone can feel daunting.

 But it’s important so that you don’t have to face the struggle alone.
 Recovery can feel challenging but opening up to others allows opportunity for support, helping you feel understood and encouraging you to seek help when needed.
-If you’re worried about telling someone you think you have an eating disorder, our ‘How to tell someone you have an eating disorder’ page can help you take that first step to start the conversation.
+If you’re unsure how to talk to someone about your eating disorder, visit our "How to Tell Someone You Have an Eating Disorder" page for guidance.

 Step 5: Visit HelpFinder

 Our HelpFinder tool is a searchable database of help and support services for people with eating disorders in the United Kingdom.
-To use Helpfinder, you need to insert your age, postcode and accept the disclaimer.
-You’ll see lots of different services in your area and some of the options available may include Beat, NHS, private and external services.
+Simply enter your age, postcode and accept the disclaimer to explore available options in your area.
+These may include services like Beat, NHS, private clinics, and external organisations.

 You are strongly advised to check that the service is appropriate for your specific requirements, and that the individual, group or organisation is currently registered with the relevant professional body.